 To describe how the climate system operates and to predict how changes in the composition of the atmosphere will affect climate, scientists have developed models known as general circulation models (GCMs).
-GCMs are composed of mathematical equations that describe the physical climate processes and interrelation-ships, including seasonal changes in sunlight, global air currents, evaporation and condensation of water vapor, and absorption of heat by t he oceans.
-The models incorporate basic physical principles (such as the conservation of energy and mass) and empirical evidence from observations of how the climate system seems cooperate (such as statistical equations describing t he humidity and temperature at which clouds generally form).
+GCMs are composed of mathematical equations that describe the physical climate processes and interrelationships, including seasonal changes in sunlight, global air currents, evaporation and condensation of water vapor, and absorption of heat by the oceans.
+The models incorporate basic physical principles (such as the conservation of energy and mass) and empirical evidence from observations of how the climate system seems to operate (such as statistical equations describing the humidity and temperature at which clouds generally form).
 The four major GCMs have generated somewhat different predictions about how climate might change largely because they use different empirical evidence and starting assumptions and incorporate different sets of climate variables.
-Even models that agree on global averages may predict different regional distrbutions because they have different ways of accounting for small-scale climate processes.
+Even models that agree on global averages may predict different regional distributions because have different ways of accounting for small-scale climate processes.

 The differences in climate change predictions from the various major climate models have drawn considerable attention.
 So, too, has the fact that observed changes in global average temperature have been lower than initial estimates.
-Many models have predicted that based on the increases of human-generated greenhouse gas emissions (particularity carbon dioxide (CO2) emitted during fossil fuel combustion) over the past century, global temperatures should already have increased by 0.5 to 2.0 'F (0.3 to 1.0 °C).
-Measurements of warming to date suggest that global average surface-air temperatures have increased approximately 0.5 to 1.0'F (0.3 to 0.6 °C)--on the low end of the predicted range (45)!
+Many models have predicted that based on the increases of human-generated greenhouse gas emissions (particularly carbon dioxide (CQ) emitted during fossil fuel combustion) over the past century, global temperatures should already have increased by 0.5 to 2.0°F(0.3 to 1.0°C).
+Measurements of warming to date suggest that global average surface-air temperatures have increased approximately 0.5 to 1.0 °F (0.3 to 0.6 °C)-on the low end of the predicted range (45).1

-That global warming appears to be proceeding more slowly than predicted maybe due to difficulties in distinguishing short-term climate patterns from long-term trends, as well as to the complex and incompletely characterized interactions, of oceans, clouds, and air pollution with weather and climate (44, 92).
-Natural variations in weather (e.g., rainfall and temperature) occur over years or decades, which may mask longer-term (century and millennium) climate patterns for many years (63).
-In addition, oceans have an enormous capacity to absorb heat which may delay atmospheric warming for some time (81, 66).
+That global warming appears to be proceeding more slowly than predicted maybe due to difficulties in distinguishing short-term climate patterns from long-term trends, as well as to the complex and incompletely characterized interactions of oceans, clouds, and air pollution with weather and climate (44,92).
+Natural variations in weather(e.g.,rainfall and temperature) occur over years or decades, which may mask longer-term (century and millennium) climate patterns for many years (83). in addition, oceans have an enormous capacity to absorb heat, which may delay atmospheric warming for some time (81, 88).
 Clouds also play an important but uncertain role in moderating planetary climate.
-Depending on their composition and location, clouds may either cool the planet by reflecting incoming solar radiation or warm it by contributing to the greenhouse effect so it is not clear whether, in the aggregate, they contribute to or somewhat offset global warming (1, 66).
-Finally, global warming may be offset somewhat in the Northern Hemisphere because some human-generated pollution (particularly sulfur aerosols) may actually exert a cooling effect: when converted to sulfate particles in the atmosphere, they reflect incoming solar radiation (44, 66).
+Depending on their composition and location, clouds may either cool the planet by reflecting incoming solar radiation or warm it by contributing to the greenhouse effect, so it is not clear whether, in the aggregate, they contribute to orsomewhat offset global warming (1,88).
+Finally, global warming maybe offset somewhat in the Northern Hemisphere because sores human-generated pollution (particularly sulfur aerosols) may actually exert a cooling effect: when converted to sulfate particles in the atmosphere, they reflect incoming solar radiation (44, 88).